I am Professor in English Language and teach modules on the language of literary texts and the History of English.

 I was Principal Investigator on the AHRC-funded project Lexis of Cloth and Clothing: the medieval Royal Wardrobe accounts which sought to enhance the impact of and engagement with the database of the Lexis of Cloth and Clothing project.

-I am currently Principal Investigator on the Leverhulme-funded project Technical language and semantic shift in Middle English, looking at the effects of borrowing and other pressures on English at different levels of the semantic hierarchy.
+I was Principal Investigator on the Leverhulme-funded project Technical language and semantic shift in Middle English, looking at the effects of borrowing and other pressures on English at different levels of the semantic hierarchy.

 I am a trustee of the charity the Chaucer Heritage Trust.